 4. Sadda Pind:

 Day 2 in Amritsar had its last visit at Sadda Pind.
-The meaning of this place is Amritsar’s way of depicting to the whole world how their pind (village) used to look like in traditional times.
-Within this village, you will find houses of different types.
-Spread across 12 acres of land, this glorious pind has houses, where the residents will cook and offer you food like Sarso Da Saag, Lassi, Amritsari Chole, Gud Ki Chai, etc that will exactly resemble the village-style of cooking.
+Firstly, The meaning of this place is Amritsar’s way of depicting to the whole world how their pind (village) used to look like in traditional times.
+Secondly, Within this village, you will find houses of different types.
+Thirdly, it’s spread across 12 acres of land.
+This glorious pind has houses.
+Here the residents will cook and offer you food like Sarso Da Saag, Lassi, Amritsari Chole, Gud Ki Chai, etc that will exactly resemble the village-style of cooking.

 For children too, there are adventurous activities like crossing a bridge, climbing on a set course made with tires.
-Finally, after you’re done exploring, playing and chilling, you can opt for their buffet lunch/dinner that has quite a variety of options to choose from.
-It almost reminded us of those classic wedding buffets.
+Finally, after exploring, playing and chilling, you can opt for their buffet lunch/dinner that has quite a variety of options to choose from.
+Moreover, it almost reminded us of those classic wedding buffets.
 Day 2 in Amritsar was all this and many more memories!

 Entry: INR 750 for each adult that includes a meal + 1 Camel Ride| 1 Chaat Counter | Sarso da saag + Lassi | 1 Ride | Access to all activities like head massage, magic show, maut ka kuan.
 It is worth the experience!